nus-cs2103-AY2223S2/tp/docs/team/tituswe.md

     * Led weekly sprint meetings to update the team on the progress of the project and organize future work.
     * Managed the distribution of work throughout the project development.
     * Managed milestones `v1.1`, `v1.2`, `v1.3`, `v1.4` on GitHub.
+    * Managed the approval and merging of individual branches to the team master branch.
     * Issued tasks to individual members and monitored each member's work progress.

 * **Enhancements to existing features**: